fabacab/inline-gdocs-viewer/readme.txt

 == Change log ==

+= Version 0.9.4 =

+* Feature: Per-shortcode configurable [HTTP transport options](https://codex.wordpress.org/HTTP_API).
+Use the new `http_opts` shortcode attribute to configure an individual shortcode's HTTP behavior.
+The attribute value is expected to be a JSON object.
+This is particularly useful in conjunction with the new Google Apps Script Web App integration, allowing you to send `POST` as well as `GET` queries, control script execution blocking, network timeouts, and more.
+All of WordPress's HTTP API arguments are supported.
+    * For example, if your spreadsheet or Web App response is very large and you have a very slow connection, you can increase the HTTP timeout from the default 5 seconds to 20 seconds with a shortcode like this: `[gdoc key="ABCDEFG" http_opts='{"timeout": 20}']`
+* Developer: The `gdoc_webapp_html` filter now passes a second argument, which is an array of the shortcode's attributes and their values.
+* Bugfix: Fix an issue where GAS Web App requests with more than one URL querystring parameter failed to send the remaining parameters properly encoded.

 = Version 0.9.3 =

 * Feature: [Google Apps Script Web Apps](https://developers.google.com/apps-script/guides/web) integration.
 This feature lets you display the output of any public GAS Web App on your WordPress post or page the same way you display a spreadsheet.
 Instead of a table or chart, however, the output is defined by the Web App itself.
 This lets you display any arbitrary data you want in any way you want via [Google Apps Script](https://developers.google.com/apps-script/overview) (a kind of web service macro), without necessarily storing that data in a spreadsheet.